U-Shashank/identify-task/README.md

 This project implements the backend service for Bitespeed's identity reconciliation task.
 It provides an `/identify` endpoint to link customer orders based on email and phone numbers, ensuring a personalized customer experience.

 ## Live Link
-The application is deployed and can be accessed here: [Bitespeed Task Live](https://bitespeed-task-production-b967.up.railway.app/)
+The application is deployed on render and can be accessed here: [Identify Task Live](https://identify-task.onrender.com)

 ## Tech Stack